f3d0r/aspace-api-docs/source/includes/_errors.md

 32 | Admin Endpoint Function Success - The Admin endpoint is functioning as intended. | 200
 33 | Auth Endpoint Function Success - The Auth endpoint is functioning as intended. | 200
 34 | Parking Endpoint Function Success - The Parking endpoint is functioning as intended. | 200
+35 | User Endpoint Function Success - The User endpoint is functioning as intended. | 200
+36 | Profile Pic Exists - The profile picture of the user matching the access_code and device_id given exists at a given URL. | 200
+37 | Profile Pic Null - The profile picture of the user matching the access_code and device_id doesn't exist and/or has never been updated. | 200
+38 | Profile Pic Updated - The profile picture of the user matching the access_code and device_id has been successfully updated. | 200